The 20 Best Status Epilepticus Doctors Near Me in Tokyo, JP

 Tokyo, JP

-Takakazu Kawamata practices in Tokyo, Japan.
+Takakazu Kawamata practices practicing medicine in Tokyo, Japan.
 Kawamata is rated as an Advanced expert by MediFind in the treatment of Status Epilepticus.
-Their top areas of expertise are Moyamoya Disease, Brain Tumor, Focal Dystonia, Thalamotomy, and Extracranial-Intracranial Bypass Surgery.
+They are also highly rated in 42 other conditions, according to our data.
+Their clinical expertise encompasses Moyamoya Disease, Brain Tumor, Focal Dystonia, Thalamotomy, and Cerebral Artery Bypass Surgery.

 Experienced in Status Epilepticus